Caring For Pet Degus

 Fresh Clean Drinking Water: Not all types of animals consume a large quantity of water everyday, but none-the-less, they all need to have access to clean supply of drinking water whenever they need it.
 Therefore, all animals must have access to fresh water ALWAYS!

 Diet -The more fibrous the better: In captivity, their daily food supply should consist of specially formulated Degu pellets or a mixture guinea pig and chinchilla pellets and a constant supply of good quality hay, which must be made available always.
 Leafy greens should be added daily.
-Fruits and other sugary food items should also be included in their diet but they need to be limited and offered more so as treats, which are offered sparingly.
+Root vegetables, fruits and other sugary food and high glycemic items should also be included in their diet but they need to be limited, offered more so as treats, which are always offered sparingly.
 Be sure to read the food label to make certain that the pellets that you purchase, do not contain added sugars (molasses, honey, fructose, glucose, etc.)

-Degus should be offered a fresh supply of uncooked root vegetables (sweet potato and tubers), a green leafy vegetable (ideally not too much from the cabbage family) DAILY!
+Degus should be offered a fresh supply of high fiber vegetables, grasses leaves and other green leafy vegetable (ideally not too much from the cabbage family) DAILY!

 Many weeds such as plantain and dandelion are a welcome treat but these weeds must be cleaned and free or insects, herbicides, pesticides and other chemicals.
 Organic is a safer alternative.